 Pandemic Preparedness and Response Team

-In early March Lutheran Social Ministries of New Jersey, our parent organization, assembled its COVID-19 Response Team in order to plan, communicate and implement stringent infection control protocols across all of its senior living programs, housing communities and social service programs.
+In early March of 2020, Lutheran Social Ministries of New Jersey, our parent organization, assembled its COVID-19 Response Team in order to plan, communicate and implement stringent infection control protocols across all of its senior living programs, housing communities and social service programs.
 We adapted our policies and practices to the US CDC and NJ Department of Health requirements and continue to perform revisions as necessary.
 Daily team communication is essential.
 We continually draw on each other’s strengths to make important, life-saving decisions for our residents, employees, and the community.

 Our Response Team is led by our Vice President of Clinical Services, and includes Directors from every department within our organization, as well as representatives from our partner organizations.
 Collectively, we are managing every aspect of resident and patient care, with the exception of our Independent Living population.
 The health of our patients and residents, their families, and our employees continues to be our highest priority.